lilybarrett/find-your-zen-react-360/README.md

 export default hideIf;
 ```

-Now, for instance, I can create a `menu` component that wraps the components I want to display in the "homebase" environment and set up a special `hideIf` function for it:
+Now, for instance, I can create a `Menu` component that wraps the components I want to display in the "homebase" environment and set up a special `hideIf` function for it:

 components/menu.js
 ```